 Languages academic mentoring program

-This peer academic mentoring program involves intermediate and advanced students mentor beginning students for 1 – 2 hours each week, to assist with specific language or study related difficulties.
+This peer academic mentoring program involves intermediate and advanced students mentor new students for 1 – 2 hours each week, to assist with specific language or study related difficulties.

 The program aims to enhance the students’ language learning experience, resulting in increased confidence and motivation.
 The students discover different learning styles, network with other students, learn effective ways to communicate, and share successful language learning strategies.